 From the full integrated demonstration at 7.5 MA/2.65 T, the range of plasma currents and fields would be expanded towards 15MA/5.3T along an approximately constant $q{95} \sim 3$ line, similar to the L-mode development plan ($I_p = 9.5$, 12.5 and 15 MA) in Figure 2.5-10.
-The precise value of current and fields to be used in the intermediate steps will be the subject of studies during the development, as they are expected to be determined by the need of central heating by ECRH and ICRF to avoid W accumulation and the need of off-axis ECRH/ECCD to control NTMs, etc. Given the expected H-mode threshold in deuterium plasmas and the available maximum additional heating of 73 MW, it is likely that the maximum plasma current/field where stationary H-mode operation can be sustained in D is ~ 12.5 MA/4.5 T, as shown in Figure 2.6-2 Operation at higher plasma currents and in marginal H-mode conditions and the high risk of high I_p disruptions that this entails.
+The precise value of current and fields to be used in the intermediate steps will be the subject of studies during the development, as they are expected to be determined by the need of central heating by ECRH and ICRF to avoid W accumulation and the need of off-axis ECRH/ECCD to control NTMs, etc. Given the expected H-mode threshold in deuterium plasmas and the available maximum additional heating of 73 MW, it is likely that the maximum plasma current/field where stationary H-mode operation can be sustained in D is ~ 12.5 MA/4.5 T, as shown in Figure 2.6-2 Operation at higher plasma currents and in marginal H-modes is considered to be risky due to possible difficulties in controlling plasma behaviour in marginal H-mode conditions and the high risk of high I_p disruptions that this entails.

-Figure 2.6-2: Dependence of the L-to-H power threshold, P{L-H} , in deuterium plasmas versus current, I_p .
+Figure 2.6-2: Dependence of the L-to-H power threshold, $P{L\text{-H}}$, in deuterium plasmas versus current, I_p .
 The available heating power with central deposition profiles ($\rho < 0.5$) for operation at $q{95} = 3$ and $B_t = 5.3$ T is also shown.